mifi/lossless-cut/README.md

 ## Attributions
 - App icon made by [Dimi Kazak](http://www.flaticon.com/authors/dimi-kazak "Dimi Kazak") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").
 - [Lottie animation by Chris Gannon](https://lottiefiles.com/7077-magic-flow).
-- Thanks to Adi Abinun for UI work.
+- Thanks to Adi Abinun and [@abdul-alhasany](https://github.com/mifi/lossless-cut/issues/2561) for UI work.
 - Thanks to translators who helped translate the app.
 [You can too!](translation.md)
 - [Thanks to everyone for supporting](https://mifi.no/thanks/) my open source work 🙌